pudsec/public_hacktivity/README.md

 # Public Hacktivity

-A list of public programs which provide details on vulnerabilties found by researchers.
+A list of public programs which provide information on vulnerabilties found by researchers.

 # Programs
 | Program | Website |